sahat/hackathon-starter/README.md

 almost never include inline JavaScript inside templates anymore.

 But it's also understandable if you want take the easier road.
-Most of the time you don't even care about performance during hackathons, you just want to [*"get shit done"*](http://www.startupvitamins.com/media/products/13/aaron_levie_poster_black.jpg) before the time runs out.
+Most of the time you don't even care about performance during Hackathons, you just want to [*"get shit done"*](HTTP://www.startupvitamins.com/media/products/13/aaron_levie_poster_black.jpg) before the time runs out.
 Well, either way, use whichever approach makes more sense to you.
 At the end of the day, it's **what** you build that matters, not **how** you build it.